radiolab81/AMWaveSynthPropagationSimulator/README.md

 These coordinates are automatically cached in an SQL database for immediate availability upon the next program start.
 Transmitter and receiver locations are displayed using a TkinterMapView.

-Since the AMWaveSynth also allows the firing of sferics at RF level, it is possible to define a thunderstorm zone on the map with direction of movement, speed of movement and intensity.
-The intensity of the simulated disturbances is influenced by the distance of the thunderstorm zone from the receiver's location.
-Since the thunderstorm zone moves across the map during its lifetime, this affects the listening experience on the radio.
+Since the AMWaveSynth also allows the firing of sferics at RF level, it is possible to define a thunderstorm area/storm cell on the map with heading, ground speed and intensity.
+The intensity of the simulated disturbances is influenced by the distance of the storm cell from the receiver's location.
+Since the storm moves across the map during its lifetime, this affects the listening experience on the radio.

 ![SFERICS](https://github.com/radiolab81/AMWaveSynthPropagationSimulator/blob/main/www/sferics.jpg "sferics")
 We plan to further expand these features in later versions if needed and desired.